Human Resource Management

 Promoting the utilization of senior employees

-In April 2022, we introduced a system for senior full-time employees (limited full-time employees).
+Since FY2022, we have operated a system for senior full-time employees.
 This eliminates the temporary employee system in which contracts were renewed annually, and allows continued employment from age 60 to 65, with the individual employee being able to choose their work style.

 Recruitment of foreign national employees